Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 Protocol verification, hardware control logic, and problems requiring canonical representation for equivalence checking typically favor BDDs.

 SAT-based methods and Bounded Model Checking excel when structure is irregular or arithmetic-heavy.
-Bug-finding scenarios, where completeness is less critical than quickly exposing defects, particularly benefit from BMC's pragmatic approach.
+Bug-finding scenarios, where completeness is less important than quickly exposing defects, benefit from BMC's pragmatic approach.

 IC3/PDR should be considered for safety property verification when BDD variable ordering proves problematic or when complete unbounded verification without explicit bounds is required.
 Its clause-based representation sidesteps the variable ordering problem entirely while maintaining completeness.

-Abstraction-refinement techniques become essential when systems are simply too large for direct verification.
+Abstraction-refinement techniques are useful when systems are too large for direct verification.
 The ability to start coarse and refine only as needed makes CEGAR particularly valuable when relevant variables can be identified automatically, allowing the abstraction process to proceed without excessive manual guidance.

 In practice, the most sophisticated verification efforts combine multiple techniques.